Nafis71/DoctorBabu/README.md

 ## View All Doctor <br />
 This module allows the user to view all doctors, including their information and consultation fees.
-Users can fine-tune these details by selecting the filter option above.
+Users can fine-tune these details by selecting the `filter option` above.
 <br />

 <img align="left" alt ="Chaquopy" width ="300" src="https://github.com/Nafis71/DoctorBabu/assets/57575805/a519d7cf-1ba0-4409-8936-e2e25e795e63"></img>
 <img align="center" alt ="Chaquopy" width ="300" src="https://github.com/Nafis71/DoctorBabu/assets/57575805/5600ae70-8664-4c67-a6f5-7de20ce1e0b1"></img>

 ## Video Consultation <br />
+To begin a video consultation, users must first select a certain doctor and then press the `video consultation` button; the total cost to be paid will be displayed.
+Then he or she might attach any documents before proceeding to consultation.
 <br />

 <img align="left" alt ="Chaquopy" width ="300" src="https://github.com/Nafis71/DoctorBabu/assets/57575805/eee49cae-683a-446f-9815-781fcf7a63bc"></img>